The Zantiks AD unit is ideal for measuring the behaviour of small fish and small rodents.

 How to Operate

-To operate a Zantiks unit connect to the same network as the unit and open up the home page of the Zantiks unit, the Zantiks Control Console, by typing in the IP address of the unit in the browser (this is displayed on the AD's screen when you boot up).
+To operate a Zantiks unit connect to the same network as the unit.
+To open the Zantiks Control Console, enter the unit's IP address in the browser (this is displayed on the AD's screen when you initially turn on the unit or on your delivery note).
 From this home page you can operate all your networked units.

-For details on how to use the Zantiks Control Console on your device, look at the Zantiks Control Console manual.
+For details on how to use the Zantiks Control Console, see the Zantiks Control Console manual.

 Tracking and video recording

 Tracking of up to 4 single housed zebrafish, or similarly sized model organisms, can be carried out in the AD using the tank inserts.

 Scripts deliver real-time processed results which can be downloaded from the unit as a .csv file.
 The summary data that can be collected includes measuring distance moved, time spent in arenas / zones, number of times a zone is entered.